circles-project/fotos-web-prototype/README.md

-# Futo Photos
+# FUTO Photos
-This is the web interface for the Futo Photos cloud storage application.
+This is the web interface for the FUTO Photos cloud storage application.

-Futo Photos is an end-to-end encrypted cloud storage app that that enables users to securely store their photos and videos while safeguarding security and privacy.
+FUTO Photos is an end-to-end encrypted cloud storage app that that enables users to securely store their photos and videos while safeguarding security and privacy.
 The mobile app for android recently started development with a proof of concept being internally released.
 This interface is synced with the [Circles](https://circu.li/circles.html) "Photos" room in the gallery.
-Futo Photos is built on Matrix, and as such, it inherits many nice properties from Matrix, including:
+FUTO Photos is built on Matrix, and as such, it inherits many nice properties from Matrix, including:

 Federation - Anyone can run their own server, and users on different servers can communicate with each other seamlessly.
-Open APIs and data formats - Futo Photos uses standard Matrix message types, and it works with any spec-compliant Matrix server.
+Open APIs and data formats - FUTO Photos uses standard Matrix message types, and it works with any spec-compliant Matrix server.
-Security - Futo Photos offers the same security guarantees as Matrix, using the same E2E encryption code as in Element and other popular Matrix clients.
+Security - FUTO Photos offers the same security guarantees as Matrix, using the same E2E encryption code as in Element and other popular Matrix clients.

 # Current Features